|Corda Network trust root||Document history|

 4.3.1 CA Actions during Certificate Issuance

-Upon receiving the request, the CA or RA will:
+Upon receiving the request, the CA or RA will use reasonable measures to:

 - Verify the authority of the applicant and the integrity of the information in the certificate request as specified in Section 4.1;